GeniusHawlah/music-event-booking/README.md

 ## 📖 Documentation

 ### 🎟 Homepage
-- Below the hero section, there is a grid of **popular events** (events with the highest bookings), retrieved from a MongoDB database and sorted by event dates (earliest first).
+- Below the hero section, there is a grid of **popular events** (events with the highest bookings), retrieved from a MongoDB database.
+- On the Events page, there is a grid all events, paginated to 30 per page, retrieved from a MongoDB database and sorted by event dates (earliest first).
-- The nav bar has a **search feature** (icon on mobile, input field on larger screens) allows users to search by **event title, description, genre, or artist name**.
+- The nav bar has a **search feature** (icon on mobile, input field on larger screens) allows users to search by event title, description, genre, or artist name.

 ### 📌 Event Details Page
-- Clicking on an event leads to the **event details page**, displaying more detailed event relevant details.
+- Clicking on an event leads to the event details page, displaying more detailed event relevant details.
 - A seat selection system shows serialized seats, based on the number of seats set when creating an event.
 - **Seat Availability:**
   - Available seats are green.